drax10/joshuadraxten.com/posts/greedyboy.md

 ## Branding + Design

 I worked with the founders to define a unique look.
-Borrowing minimalism from the fashion's typical web athetic I added a larger focus on colors to add energy and youth to the brand.
+Borrowing minimalism from the fashion's typical web aesthetic I added a larger focus on colors to add energy and youth to the brand.

 ![Greedyboy Article](https://res.cloudinary.com/ovco/image/upload/c_scale,f_auto,w_1060/v1610665983/greedyboy-homepage_yqbprx.png)